solid/solidproject.org/pages/about.md

 * You control the data in your Pod.
 * It is all stored
-and accessed using standard, open, and interoperable mediums.
+and accessed using standard, open, and interoperable data formats and protocols.
-* Any kind of information can be stored in a Solid pod.
+* Any kind of information can be stored in a Solid Pod.
 * You can share slices of your data with the people, organizations, and applications you choose, and you can revoke that access at any time.